SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 Any claims relating to the interpretation and/or execution of these ToS shall be subject to Swiss jurisdiction in Geneva.

 Claims should be addressed to [claims@sixsq.com](mailto:claims@sixsq.com).

+Note: these terms derive from the [original](https://github.com/Cocolabs-SAS/MarketplaceTermsOfUse) work of [Antoine Dufrane](dufraneantoine@gmail.com).